 The main attraction is swimming with the Dolphins.
 Being very social themselves, if you are luck you even get to play with them.
 Situated on the southern point of the island, Kizimkazi fishing village is home to several schools of bottle-nosed dolphins and Humpback dolphins, which are sighted following a short boat trip from the village.

-We advice clients to wear their swimming costume.
-We also advise to wear waterproof sandals for boarding the dhows and to bring sunscreen, towel and spare T -shirt for snorkeling.
+We advise clients to wear their swimming attire.
+We also advise to wear waterproof sandals for boarding the dhows and to bring sunscreen, towel and spare T -shirt for snorkelling.

 Departure 4:45 pm to Sunset.

 Tips: This is a guided trip, clients will share a dhow, but private transfers to and from Hotel, we intend to make our clients more comfortable Live music will be provided with 6 people are on board.

 There is nothing more romantic than sailing away together into a golden sunset in our traditional Swahili dhow, this is a special organization just for two, ensuring your Honeymoon vacation is the magical, memorable, and heart-warming experience that it should be.